-Virginia has amassed a 295-103 (.741) record in 12 seasons under Bennett’s direction.
-Bennett guided the Cavaliers to an 18-7 overall record and its 10th Atlantic Coast Conference regular-season title with a 13-4 record.
+Virginia has amassed a 316-117 (.730) record in 13 seasons under Bennett’s direction.
+In 2021-22, Bennett guided the Cavaliers to a 21-14 record and berth in the NIT quarterfinals.
+The Cavaliers finished 18-7 in 2020-21, earning its 10th Atlantic Coast Conference regular-season title with a 13-4 record.
 Bennett became just the third coach in ACC men’s basketball history to lead his program to 10-straight winning conference seasons, joining Dean Smith and Mike Krzyzewski.
 UVA advanced to the ACC Tournament semifinals and earned its seventh consecutive NCAA Tournament appearance as the No. 4 seed in the West Region.

 In 2017-18, Bennett guided UVA to a 31-3 record and its first No. 1 ranking in the AP poll since 1982.
 The Cavaliers captured their eighth ACC regular-season title and third ACC Tournament championship, along with an ACC-record 17 league wins and ACC-record 9-0 mark on the road.
 Bennett became the sixth coach in ACC history to win at least three outright ACC regular-season titles (Frank McGuire, Vic Bubas, Dean Smith, Mike Krzyzewski and Roy Williams).
 He has led UVA to outright ACC regular-season and tournament championships in the same season two times (2014 and 2018).
 Bennett was named the U.S. Basketball Writers Association Henry Iba National Coach of the Year, earning the award for the third time to rank second all-time behind legendary John Wooden, who captured the award six times.